Managing extreme heat at your workplace

 Wearing or using different types of PPE does not eliminate or minimise any risk – it acts only as a barrier between the risk and the worker.

 Workers who need to wear or carry PPE in hot work environments can be at greater risk of exposure to heat-related illness because it can increase the body’s heat load.
-Wearing protective clothing (such as aprons and overalls) can also increase the risk of workers being exposed to heat-related illness.
+Wearing protective clothing (such as aprons, overalls and face masks) may also increase the risk of workers being exposed to heat-related illness.

 Where relevant, ensure a workplace policy is developed in consultation with workers and/or their HSRs stating what personal clothing can be worn underneath relevant items of protective clothing, so it doesn’t increase the risk.